Skip to Content

 Lack of Light When Sowing Tomato Seed

 Tomato plants need more than 10 hours of sunlight daily to grow properly.
-So, seeds sown too early before the last frost and/or started indoors can result in leggy tomato seedlings.
+So, seeds sown too early before the last frost and started indoors can result in leggy tomato seedlings.
 The seedlings would bend in the sun’s direction or stretch out to reach the light source.

 Overcrowding Tomato Seedlings in The Tray